-2.3.4 Age pension (Pensjoni ta' l-Eta)
+3.3.4 Old age pension (Pensjoni ta' l-Eta) (boamt\s)

 The old-age pension is a non-contributory benefit designed to prevent poverty in old age.
 It is payable to citizens of Malta over the age of 60 and applicants who satisfy a capital resources test and an income test.